Get insider access

 • Terrible stain-cleaning performance.

-8.4 Stairs
+8.2 Stairs

 The SEBO D4 is great for vacuuming stairs.
 It's heavy, which can make it a bit of a hassle to carry up and down stairs, but its built-in carrying handle does help make this process a little less fatiguing.
-Its long power cord also ensures that you don't need to swap outlets when vacuuming larger staircases.
+Its long power cord also ensures you don't need to swap outlets when vacuuming larger staircases.
 It performs very well across a wide range of surface types, and you can use it in a semi-handheld configuration by detaching its wand, which is good for cleaning tighter areas.

 Pros